 When the vacant, heavily insured complex of buildings burned to the ground on February 15, 1878, after five short years in operation, Worster was accused of incendiarism; a charge he denied.
 The case was settled out of court but further investigation uncovers the fact that another heavily insured building owned by Worster had burned in 1870 just months before he invested in the hotel development.

-Worster married Berwick widow Juliette Ricker in 1875.
-She was a pretty well connected young lady.
-Her brother Sherman A. Ricker, known as the “Corn King” of the Chicago Board of Trade, was living in a wildly reckless manner and his siblings were his only known heirs.
+Worster married the Berwick widow Juliette Ricker in 1875.
+The fact that she came from a pretty well-connected family probably had not escaped his notice.
+Julliett’s brother, Sherman A. Ricker, broadly known as the “Corn King of the Chicago Board of Trade”, was, at the time of his sister’s wedding, living a wildly reckless life and Juliette was one of his only heirs.
 When the “Corn King” died in 1882 his estate was vast.
-William Worster’s bride stood to inherit hundreds of thousands of dollars.
+William Worster’s bride inherited hundreds of thousands of dollars.

 “Strafford County Jail tonight contains an exceptional prisoner – William A. Worster of Great Falls.
-Worster is reputed very wealthy and has lived in Berwick, ME most of his life.
-His father died some years since leaving him a large fortune.
-The prisoner was proprietor for many years of the Island Ledge House, a large Hotel at Wells Beach, ME and married a lady worth $250,000.
-The Hotel was burned several years ago and there has been constant litigation ever since.
 Two years since the Grand Jury of York County Maine found an indictment against him for obtaining $900 by false pretenses from Sewell I. Cowell of Berwick.
 He then changed his residence to Great Falls, NH and the indictment still hangs over him.
-The Supreme Court at the February term, 1885, rendered judgment against Worster for $6054 in favor of his uncle, William A. Lord of Berwick, since deceased.
+The Supreme Court at the February term, 1885, rendered judgment against Worster for $6054.
 Worster placed his property out of reach of the Sheriff who then had him arrested on suspicion of an intent to leave the State.
-J. Bagley and Charles Jones of Great Falls went bonds, Worster’s wife placing $6000 to their credit to guarantee them against loss.
-Worster declared he had no money and wanted to take the poor debtors’ oath, thinking plaintiff would not push the case any further.
-He came to jail this afternoon and surrendered himself and was astonished to find the council for the plaintiff there, who lodged $1000 in the jailer’s hands which is guarantee for the prisoner’s board for eight years.
+Worster declared he had no money and wanted to take the poor debtors’ oath, thinking the plaintiff would not push the case any further.
+He was astonished to find the council for the plaintiff had lodged $1000 in the jailer’s hands which is guarantee for the prisoner’s board for eight years.
 Worster declares he will stay, if necessary, rather than pay.”